-The Open Book Project is a documentary project that will be completed in a set of multiple international chapters.
-A visual exploration of LGBT+ people and communities all over the world.
-A coming of age story, the way a child finds themselves in a world that wants them to stay hidden, and how access to the diverse and protective LGBTQ+ community aids in this unimaginably difficult feat.
-LGBTQ+ people come in all forms, all colors of the rainbow, and from all over the world, they can't be crammed into a stereotype, but they all have one thing in common: they have had to learn to love themselves and to love others in a world where society's standard of love and expectation for "normality" doesn't include them.
+The Open Book Project is a multimedia documentary project that will be completed in a set of multiple chapters.
+A visual exploration of LGBTQ+ people and communities all over the world.
+Eager to define ourselves and spread awareness in a world that wants you to stay hidden, there is often one narrative told about what it means to be LGBTQ+.
+But LGBTQ+ people come in all forms, all colors of the rainbow, and from all over the world.
+They can't be crammed into a stereotype.
+The one thing they all have in common: they have had t learn to love themselves and to love others in a world where society's standard of love doesn’t always include them.

 A project by Morgan Melamed and Alexandra Schmelzer

 alexandra ann schmelzer

 Alexandra Schmelzer (Lexie) is a Boulder, Colorado native.
 Her whole life, she surrounded herself with people that knew love wasn't defined by social norms, but she didn't get involved in the LGBTQ+ community until she met people that really showed her not only the strength and joy in it, but the need for support.
 At the Student Diversity Leadership Conference in Tampa, Florida in 2015, Lexie found herself in the LGBTQ+ affinity group and she developed a profound interest and passion for protecting and fighting for the rights of LGBTQ+ people.